Cosmological Arguments for God's existence argue that there must be a first cause, which itself is uncaused.

 Think of the whole of existence - everything that existed, exists, and will exist - as a thing.
 Don't think of it as a list of separate things, but as a single thing.
 Call it X for now.
 Notice that X must contain any cycle or infinite regress of causes.
 X is not caused.
 Therefore we can say with certainty that there is an uncaused cause.

-The next hurdle for the Cosmological argument is showing that this uncaused cause has certain properties.
+The next hurdle for the Cosmological argument is showing that an uncaused cause has certain properties.

-(Note that it does not necessarily follow that all parts of X are sovereign.
+Normally we think about objects having "laws" of physics that control them.
+X has no such laws above it to restrict it.
+Note that when we say that X is not restricted by laws, we are not claiming that all parts of X are not restricted by laws.
 The whole can possess a property while a part does not.
 For example, the team composed of the US President and his pet dog has the power to declare war.
 But it does not follow that all members of this team have the power to declare war.
-The dog lacks this power.)
+The dog lacks this power.

 Some may object that our definition of "sovereign" is not satisfying, even misleading, because even if something is not restricted by anything outside itself, it might nevertheless be restricted by something inside itself, or simply restricted, but not by anything.
 I have two questions in response to this objection.
 First, in everyday speech surely to be restricted only by yourself is exactly what it means to be sovereign?
 Second, if something is restricted, and the restriction is not outside itself - not an "outside force", so to speak - then where does the restriction come from?
 It does not seem forced onto the thing.